 Salary & Career Outlook

-Like most other professions, the annual average salary of sterile processing technicians in Michigan follows a normal distribution.
-This means that the majority of candidates will earn close to the median figure, while a few others may fall between the bottom and top categories.
+As with most other professions, the annual average salary for sterile processing technicians in Michigan follows a normal distribution.
+This means most candidates will earn close to the median, while a few may fall between the bottom and top categories.

-Those who are among the median earners make an annual average salary of $62,220, while those who are among the bottom earners manage an annual average salary of $47,489.
-The top 10% of sterile processing technicians in Michigan can end the year with an average salary of up to $81,522.
+Those in the median earn $62,220 annually, while those at the bottom earn $47,489.
+The top 10% of sterile processing technicians in Michigan can end the year with an average salary of up to $81,522**.**

-Factors like experience and location can be quite significant in determining how much a professional in this field makes at the end of each year.
-Concerning location, Saginaw, Ann Arbor, and Muskegon have the highest annual average salary for sterile processing technicians in Michigan, with figures of around $71,464, $70,409, and $65,935, respectively.
+Factors such as experience and location can significantly affect how much a professional in this field earns at the end of each year.
+Regarding location, Saginaw, Ann Arbor, and Muskegon have the highest average annual salaries for sterile processing technicians in Michigan, at approximately $71,464, $70,409, and $65,935, respectively.